charlesrollin/tiny_search_engine/README.md

 The evaluation process runs 64 queries on each of the 9 weight methods selected:

-+ the Test Builder manages the whole process by creating an Evaluation Builder for each weight methods.
++ the Test Builder manages the whole process by creating an Evaluation Builder for each weight method.
++ each Evaluation Builder then:
+    + runs the 64 queries,
-+ each Evaluation Builder then computes an 11-points interpolated mean curve.
+    + builds an 11-points interpolated curve for each query,
+    + averages the 64 curves into a unique mean curve
 + eventually, the Test Builder plots the results

 Below is the class diagram for the Evaluation Module: